 OUR CORE VALUES

-In July 2018, Deutsche Welle T.V from Germany featured him in a documentary called #77 Percent as the second person in the whole of East Africa after Bobi Wine.
-Kato has now performed on big dancer competitions such as the Break Fast Jam 2018, he won the Hip-Hop for Society kids dance battle 2018 and he has appeared in The New Vision, a major newspaper in Uganda
+In 2018, he was featured on Deutsche Welle T.V from Germany on a documentary called #77 Percent.
+Kato has also been supported to perform at big dancer competitions such as the Break Fast Jam 2018 and also won the Hip-Hop for Society kids dance battle 2018.

 Juliana W,11 years old.
 Her dream is to become a famous female footballer and runway model.
 Being a young refugee girl from South Sudan, hasn’t stopped her to follow her dream.
 In 2019, she was nominated for the Children Peace Prize.